thboss/Discord-Bot-5v5/README.md

 # Forked from [csgo-league-bot](https://github.com/csgo-league/csgo-league-bot)

 ## Setup
 1. First you must have a bot instance to run this script on.
 Follow Discord's tutorial [here](https://discord.onl/2019/03/21/how-to-set-up-a-bot-application/) on how to set one up.
-Be sure to invite it to a server to use it.
+Be sure to invite it to a server before launch the bot.

-   * The permissions integer necessary is `17067072`.
+   * The required permissions is `administrator`.

 2. Setup and get an API token for the CS:GO League [web API](https://github.com/csgo-league/csgo-league-web) along with the host base URL.